ynx0/graph-store-documentation/graph_store_explainer.md

 - %self - user has add or remove privileges for child nodes only if they authored the parent node (determined by `author` of post, i.e., they are the author of the post)

-Permissions for a given node usually come to mimic a table structure as follows:

-Permissions for some specific node in the schema
-Admin
-Writer
-Reader
-Add privileges
-%yes/%no/%self
-%yes/%no/%self
-%yes/%no/%self
-Remove privileges

-%yes/%no/%self
-%yes/%no/%self
-%yes/%no/%self

 ***

 We’ll be taking a look at the validators for 3 of the apps in Landscape built with Graph Store: Chat, Links, and Publish.
 Before we do that, let’s look at some of the concrete types that graph-store uses.